lusingander/serie/README.md

 You can see the keybindings by pressing the `?` key.

 The default key bindings can be overridden.
-Please refer to [default-keybind.toml](./assets/default-keybind.toml) and add it to [config.toml](#config).
+Please refer to [default-keybind.toml](./assets/default-keybind.toml) and add it to [config file](#config).

 <details>
 <summary>List of all default keybindings</summary>